islamarr/pureApp/README.md

 * Clean Architecture.
 * Standard Coding Style.
 * SOLID principles.
-* Unit testing with test coverage round 100% for dataSources, repositories, useCases , mappers and viewModels.
+* Unit testing with test coverage round 100% for dataSources, repositories, useCases, mappers and viewModels.
 * UI testing using Espresso for checking all views, searching and sorting.
 * SQLite, Manual dependency Injection (Service locator pattern) and Executors.
 * Obfuscation and Code shrinking.